 Giovanni looks at her, then to the rest of the table.
 “Does that cover everything?
 Any further questions?
 Well and good.
 Thank you all again.
 If anyone needs to speak with me, I will be outside for a while.
 A good evening to the rest of you.”

 People begin speaking as they leave the table, and the three Leaders rise together and head for the door.
 Night has fully fallen on the mountain, and Misty stares up at the stars, so bright and rich this far from the city lights.

 Giovanni follows her gaze.
-“Beautiful, are they not?
-They are at their clearest on mountain tops.”
+“Beautiful, aren’t they?
+Seeing them so clearly is always a pleasant benefit to any mountain trip.”
 He turns to her and Brock.
 “I hope I didn’t put either of you out too much tonight?”